Non-uniform Stability of Damped Contraction Semigroups: Introduction

-The equation~\eqref{eq:ACPintro} and the semigroup $\SGB$ are called \emph{(uniformly) exponentially stable} if $\norm{x(t)}\leq Me^{-\gw t}\norm{x_0}$ for all $x_0\in X$ and $t\geq 0$ and for some constants $M,\gw>0$.
-A strictly weaker notion of \emph{strong stability} requires only that $\norm{x(t)}\to 0$ for $t\to\infty$ for all $x_0\in X$.
+The problem in~\eqref{eq:ACPintro} and the associated semigroup $\SGB$ are said to be \emph{(uniformly) exponentially stable} if $\norm{x(t)}\leq Me^{-\gw t}\norm{x_0}$ for all $x_0\in X$ and $t\geq 0$ and for some constants $M$, $\gw>0$.
+The weaker notion of \emph{strong stability} requires only that $\norm{x(t)}\to 0$ for $t\to\infty$ for all $x_0\in X$.
 The main benefit of exponential stability over strong stability is that the decay of the solutions takes place at a guaranteed \emph{rate} as $t\to \infty$.
-In this paper we focus on \emph{non-uniform stability}~\cite{BatDuy08,BorTom10,RozSei19}, where $\SGB$ is strongly stable and all \emph{classical solutions} of~\eqref{eq:ACPintro} decay at a specific rate.
-Non-uniform and polynomial stability have been investigated in detail especially for damped wave equations on multidimensional domains~\cite{Leb96,LiuRao05,BurHit07,AnaLea14,Sta17,DatKle19arxiv}, coupled partial differential equations~\cite{Duy07}, and plate equations~\cite{LiuZha15}.
+In this paper we focus on \emph{non-uniform stability}~\cite{BatDuy08,BorTom10,RozSei19,Chill_et_al}, where $\SGB$ is strongly stable and all \emph{classical solutions} of~\eqref{eq:ACPintro} decay at a specific rate.
+Non-uniform and polynomial stability have been investigated in detail especially for damped wave equations on multidimensional domains~\cite{Leb96,LiuRao05,BurHit07,AnaLea14,Sta17,CavMa19arxiv,DatKle20}, coupled partial differential equations~\cite{Duy07}, and plate equations~\cite{LiuZha15,LauLea21}.